 The dialogue as fast-paced and well executed by this cast.
 In a play structure that requires pieces of rapid-fire conversation, they do an excellent job of moving the magic of the story without strange pauses or hang-ups.

 The set is intimately designed by Ron Newell, as it uses every cranny of Clague’s cozy space to capture the crowd into the calamity.
-Lance Switzer’s lighting is invitingly ominous, and Dan Meyer’s sound design is full of things that go bump in the night.
+Lance Switzer’s lighting is invitingly ominous, and Dan Mayer’s sound design is full of things that go bump in the night.
 Kudos to Candace Lipton for the well-appointed costumes, and to Lisa Wiley for keeping the ship running as Stage Manager.

 Landing around 2 hours and 30 minutes with 2 intermissions, MURDER ROOM is a long one.
 There is plenty of intrigue to keep the audience interested, and luckily the cast and production staff make the time pass easily with their skillful execution.

 MURDER ROOM plays now through October 7, 2018 at Clague Playhouse.
 Tickets are $10-$18 and are available online at www.clagueplayhouse.org or by calling the Box office at 440-331-0403.
 Clague Playhouse is located at 1371 Clague Rd, Westlake, OH 44145.